Victorian Railways flat wagons: Q 132–135 / QH 1–4 / VFGA 1–4

 None of the railways' existing rolling stock was suited for exceedingly heavy loads.
 To rectify this, four wagons were created using frames recovered from S Class steam locomotive tenders.
 Initially coded Q132–135, the new vehicles entered service between 1955 and 1957 before being recoded to QH1–4 in 1962.

 The first vehicle had something of a skeletal deck, only being fully covered above the bogies, while the remaining three had a completely sealed deck, reinforced side girders and nine pairs of lashing rings fitted to the deck in lieu of six pairs fixed to the side sills.
 Capacity was 90 tons distributed or 50 tons concentrated in the centre.
 It is not known which underframe came from each of the four locomotives.

 One of the early uses was for transport of equipment to the Hazelwood Power Station in Gippsland, and to the north-east of the state for the Snowy Mountains scheme.
 After these traffic jobs were resolved the wagons were allocated to runs from Jewell railway station, in Melbourne's inner north, for transporting of large concrete bridge beams.
 When used with overlong traffic they would generally have "safety" wagons either side, typically empty K type flat wagons.

 The Victorian Railways only had five sets of high-capacity, three-axle bogies available.
 One set was kept for display beneath H 220's tender at the Newport Railway Museum, leaving four sets to rotate between the QH wagons with occasional use QS or QW well wagons as required.
 When that happened, the QH wagons would be put into storage until the bogies could be returned.
-At least initially, Q132 and Q133's bogies were fitted with plain bearings, Q134 with Timken, and Q135 with SKF.

-By 1975 the deck of QH1 had been plated over, though the sides were not reinforced.

-In the 1979 recoding the class was relettered to VFGA, same numbers.
-From 1991 they were stored at Tottenham.

-All four vehicles are owned by Victrack and listed as part of the Historic Vehicles Register.
-Circa 2001, VFGA 1 and 3 were being used by EDI at Newport Workshops for local movements; a few years later QH2 was used in Newport Workshops' East Block to store the tender of steam locomotive K 183 which had been damaged at Benalla; it was then noted as being fitted with roller-bearing bogies.
+All four vehicles are owned by VicTrack and listed as part of the Historic Vehicles Register.

 QH1 was reallocated from the Australian Railway Historical Society to the Seymour Railway Heritage Centre in September 2006, and has been reunited with an original welded tender tank.
 It may have had its bogies swapped with QH4 at some point.
 The remaining three are stored in various locations around Newport Workshops.
-Two of the four tender frames have been earmarked for preservation by the Newport Railway Museum, and still used as workshop vehicles at the Newport Workshops numbered VFGA 3 & 4 as of 2021.
-One tender frame and tank are now stored separately by Steamrail Victoria in West Block.
+Two of the four tender frames have been earmarked for preservation by the Newport Railway Museum, and still used as workshop vehicles at the Newport Workshops.